kexin09b4/ShiftJS/README.md

 ### Abbreviated Documentation

-For full documentation/examples, navigate to the official site. (link will be provided above within the next few days/weeks)
+For full documentation/examples, navigate to the official site. (link provided above)

 ##### Initialization